 Age: This adventure is suitable for adults, or accompanied children(14-17 years old)

 Payment: You can book your place online by completing the booking process below.
-To reserve your place you only require to pay the 25% deposit now, with the balance invoice forwarded for payment six weeks prior to adventure start date.
+A 25% non-refundable deposit option is also available with the balance invoice forwarded for payment six weeks prior to adventure start date.